Frequently asked questions...

 Do schools have to follow the lesson plans provided?

 Not at all, we are making these available to make the day easy to access and plan.
 Share a Pencil Day is an awareness and education day first and foremost but how the issues of global education are delivered is entirely up to the schools.
-Some schools have said they will deliver a short assembly piece and ask children to share a pencil during one appropriate class.
+Some schools deliver a short assembly piece and ask children to share a pencil during one appropriate class.
 Others are taking part in the Design a Poster activity; "I love school because..." .

 Can we use Share a Pencil Day to highlight existing partnerships we have with other schools overseas?